thejhndwn/CeliaSite/_projects/InteractiveBuddy.md

   let jointRightArm = world.createImpulseJoint(params, ball.rigid, rightArm.rigid, true);

 ```
 This is how we create our joints and the `Params` object should explain the joint placement relative to the entity body.
 However changing these values is having no effect on the joint placement.
 Also, switching the entity in the `createImpulseJoint` *does* have an effect on the joint - the declaration of entities for the joint is not commutative.
 ARGH!
+[1/6. the issue....was that we were using the same params across the joints....]

 But we can fix the joint problem another time, right now we have a (disabled) avatar and we can move on to making the rest of program work.
 Particularly, we need to move onto weapons: making the weapons colliders, creating the collider-money connection, and creating controls for the weapons.
 If we can get those three mostly working, and add avatar skins functionality I'd be happy releasing to the public this Saturday.
 It seems tomorrow will largely be spent figuring out the "money-maker", collisions, for the game.
 If we can figure this out the end will be in sight.